jamesETF/EthicalFrenchie_Final/_puppies/bronx.md

 %}

-### Personality: Hi!
-My name is Bronx and I’m an adorable blue French Bulldog who loves to chew your documents.
+### Personality: Hey!
+My name is Bronx and I’m the little love bug of the litter.

-I’m located in New York city and one of my favorite things are: destroying each toy, beg for treats, explore the bathroom for no reason other than peeking inside the toilet.
+I’m a blue French Bulldog puppy for sale located in New York City, so if you are looking for a blue Frenchie, I might just be your boy.
-I’m a social butterfly and have no issues making friends – dog or human ones.
-I met a cat one time and I’m sure I would make friends with your cat as well; in case you have one.
+I’m sweet and friendly.
+I love kids and I would love to find a home where little humans would play with me and keep me company.
+I am outgoing and always ready for my next adventure.

-### Health: I’m a healthy blue Frenchie boy.
-I love to eat and grow bigger every day
+My perfect family would be one that’s not away a lot.
+I don’t like being alone and I would thrive with parents that either work from home or can bring me to their office.

-My mom thinks I will be a big and muscular boy.
+### Health:
-I love the vet and can’t even feel it when he gives me the shots, due to all my baby fat protecting me.
+I’m a healthy blue Frenchie for sale, and I’m basically ready to go to my forever home.
+I will receive another vaccine booster, get dewormed and microchipped within the next few days.
-Before I go home, I will receive 2 sets of shots, heartworm prevention treatment, tick and flea treatment, deworming and I will also get microchipped.
+I’ve been screened by our vet multiple times and I’ve been cleared of any abnormalities.
+He actually said I’m a perfect little blue French Bulldog.

-### Feeding: Bronx, just like his siblings eats the same mixture of kibble and Fresh Pet Chicken food.
+### Feeding:

-Bronx eats a mixture of kibble and Fresh Pet foot, combined with some bone broth.
-He also receives a daily multivitamin and omega 3 supplement.
+Bronx eats the same mixture of kibble and fresh food as all of our Frenchies do.
+You can always boost his meals by adding some fresh blueberries, goat milk or bone broth.
-Omega 3 help with the sensitive French Bulldog skin and keep their coat looking nice.
+Bronx is very food motivated and that makes him easy to train.
+We recommend you start the potty training process as soon as Bronx arrives to your home.
+Use treats and positive reinforcement and the process should be easy and painless.